abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 They make us able to write `asynchronous code` that looks like `synchronous code`.
 ![await](./img/async_await.PNG)

-- By using the word `async` before a function, you convert it to an `asynchronous function`
+- `async`

-  - which will keep running in the background while performing the code inside of it, than when it's done => **it returns a `promise`**
+  - By using the word `async` before a function, you convert it to an `asynchronous function` which will keep running in the background while performing the code inside of it, than when it's done => **async function returns a `promise`**
   - Other values are wrapped in a resolved promise automatically.
   - It returns a promise, and we could explicitly return a promise, which would be the same.